rom1v/gphat.github.io/_drafts/a-chart-is-worth-some-words.markdown

 Right.
 Charts.
 So I made my own!

-I don't remember when I did this.
-I also don't remember *how*.
-It was probaby bad.
-Regardless it was fun and I got hooked on it.
-So when I left the company with all the crazy Loggerithim stuff I decided I would just work on charting.

 # Chart::Clicker

-Now you can see how my most "famous" OSS contribution came to be.
-[Chart::Clicker](https://metacpan.org/pod/Chart::Clicker) is a Perl module that started out simple and become *insane*.
-I wrote a prodiguous amount of code to support a crazy idea and, in the process, I became a better programmer.
+Now you can see how [Chart::Clicker](https://metacpan.org/pod/Chart::Clicker) came to be.
+This library started out simple and become *insane*.
+I wrote a prodiguous amount of code to support a crazy idea and became a better programmer.

 # The Crazy